Israel intensifies Gaza City destruction, bombs another high-rise tower

 “We call on citizens in Gaza City to beware of the occupation’s deceitful claims about the existence of a humanitarian safe zone in the south of the Strip,” it said in a statement.

-The Israeli army had designated al-Mawasi a “humanitarian zone” early on in its campaign against Gaza.
+The Israeli military had designated al-Mawasi a “humanitarian zone” early on in its campaign against Gaza.
 Since then, it has been bombed repeatedly.

 Al Jazeera’s Hani Mahmoud reported that “every five to 10 minutes, you can hear the sounds of explosions from all directions in Gaza City”, including heavy bombing in the Sabra and Zeitoun neighbourhoods.